 - Two-pound MLV is ¼-inch thick

 Before you start on this soundproofing project, find another do-it-yourselfer to help hold the material in place—the flexible foam mat is about as heavy as lead.

-With your DIY partner, place and position the MLV onto the door surface.
-While the helper holds the material in place, visually check that the material is lined up properly to cover the entire door’s surface and adjust as needed.
-Then, after waiting out the dry time recommended for your particular construction adhesive, reattach the door to its hinges by lining up the hinge plates and sliding each pin back into place.
+- With your DIY helper, place and position the MLV onto the door surface.
+While the helper holds the material in place, visually check that the material is lined up properly to cover the entire door’s surface and adjust it as needed.
+Then, after waiting out the dry time recommended for your construction adhesive, reattach the door to its hinges by lining up the hinge plates and sliding each pin back into place.